Presentation Topic Areas

 The Second World War (1939-1945) was civilization’s most destructive conflict.
 These programs elucidate the iconic events that helped to set the course of 20th-century history for the next 50 years and beyond. - Aviation History

 Aviation has a relatively short but varied history.
 These programs offer a window into two very different eras of aviation.
 One program explores how zeppelins were developed as the first commercial passenger aircraft and their role in military operations.
-The other programs focus on World War II campaigns in which aviation was the centerpiece. - U.S. Civil War
+The other programs focus on World War II campaigns in which aviation was the centerpiece. - The War for American Independence 1775-1783

 The War Between the States (1861-1865) was the epic struggle that ended slavery in the United States and helped to shape the American ideals of liberty and freedom When the Union and Confederate losses are combined, more Americans died in this conflict than in all the other U.S. wars.
 These programs examine the larger historical context of the Civil War, analyze the personalities of the civil and military leaders of the North and South, and chronicle the principal events of its major battles. - The American West